Larsa Pippen Rocks A Skintight Pink Pant Set While Instagram Goes Crazy About Her Feet

 “Obviously a spray tan love,” presumed another commenter, who may not realize that Larsa lives in both Los Angeles and Miami, both cities in which the sun almost always shines.

-Meanwhile, Larsa’s ensemble on Thursday was also by Pretty Little Thing.
-When the popular celebrity rocked that number she called what she was wearing the “leave a little sparkle wherever you go outfit.”

-In that upload, Larsa Pippen “seemed to be headed somewhere” even though “that destination was not shared with her social media fans.”
+In Thursday’s upload, Larsa “seemed to be headed somewhere” even though “that destination was not shared with her social media fans.”
+Her pink ensemble was also by Pretty Little Thing, which the popular celebrity captioned as the “leave a little sparkle wherever you go outfit.”

-However, today’s look seemed to have her staying in the kitchen.
-The gorgeous lady seemed to be right at home in the place where food is prepared as she modeled and sipped to her heart’s content.
+Today’s look seemed to have her staying in the kitchen.
+The gorgeous lady appeared to be right at home as she modeled and sipped wine to her heart’s content.